timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-06-26
+# Today is 2019-06-27

 ## Objectives for the day:

-- Get the darn placement working in the editor.
+- Testing the flipped corner code with a non-90 degree corner.
+- Visualization of the next segment to be placed.
+- Allow deleting of a segment with backspace/delete.
+- Make ImGui window to select a segment.

 # Purpose